Out of all the national parks in the United States, Yosemite is one of the most iconic!

 Elevation at Trailhead: 4,000 feet

-This one is a bit steep, but if you’ve got an hour you can make it to the highlight of the trail without too much trouble.
+This Yosemite trail is a bit steep, but if you’ve got an hour you can make it to the highlight of the trail without too much trouble.

-The Nevada Falls are the final endpoint, and to get here it would require a five or six mile trek roundtrip: hardly an easy hike in Yosemite!
+The Nevada Falls are the final endpoint, and to get here it would require a seven mile trek roundtrip: hardly an easy hike in Yosemite!

 For an easier version, stop at the Vernal Fall Footbridge and enjoy the view.
 That spot is just about one mile into the hike!